Luk4s-O/openPKMS/inverse function.md

-in mathematics, an inverse function, say, of $f$, is one which undoes its operation
+In mathematics, the inverse function of a function $f$ is a function that undoes the operation of $f$.
+The inverse is denoted by a negative first exponent, e.g.